The print and e-book versions of the book will be available from Amazon and elsewhere soon (est. early 2020)

 There is nothing wrong with you.
 You have plenty of willpower.
 I know how hard you try.
 You simply need the psychology tools to better understand how to motivate your brain.

-Where do I get The 21 day myth?
+Where do I get the book?

 The book will be available from Amazon and elsewhere from an estimated estimated early 2020.

 Once it’s published, you’ll be able to purchase from a link on this page.